welissonArley/Packages.MAUI/src/MauiTabs/readme.md

 - **RoundedTabView:** Tabs with a background and rounded corners;
 - **UnderlinedTabView:** Tabs without background but with a small line on the selected tab.
+- **SymmetricTabView:** This style will generate a component that seamlessly adapts to the entire page, ensuring uniform tab sizes.

 Now, you can use the tabs component doing that: